Sorting with Teams: Introduction

-The closest to our work is a small literature that studies negative sorting with more than two agents. \citet{Ahlin:2017}, \citet{Chade:2018} and \citet{Eeckhout:2018r} argue it is neither evident how to define negative sorting in this case, nor how to characterize an optimal assignment when production is submodular, and also derive insightful partial characterizations of the equilibrium. \citet{Ahlin:2017} also develops a careful quantitative application to group formation in villages.\footnote{See also \citet{Ahlin:2015} for a study of a role of group sizes in group lending and \citet{SaintPaul:2001} for an assignment model with different types of intrafirm spillovers.} In our paper, we fully characterize optimal sorting for dimensions greater than two for a submodular production technology.
+The closest to our work is a literature that studies negative sorting with more than two agents. \citet{Ahlin:2017}, \citet{Chade:2018} and \citet{Eeckhout:2018r} argue it is neither evident how to define negative sorting in this case, nor how to characterize an optimal assignment when production is submodular, and also derive insightful partial characterizations of the equilibrium. \citet{Ahlin:2017} also develops a quantitative application to group formation in villages.\footnote{See also \citet{Ahlin:2015} for a study of a role of group sizes in group lending and \citet{SaintPaul:2001} for an assignment model with different types of intra-firm spillovers.} In our paper, we fully characterize optimal sorting for dimensions greater than two with a submodular technology.

-\citet{Kremer:1993} departs from the one-to-one assignment framework by analyzing the assignment of multiple heterogeneous workers to a single firm with a fixed size. \citet{Kremer:1993} shows that the analysis \citet{Becker:1973} straightforwardly extends when the production technology is supermodular.
-Recent work by \citet{Herkenhoff:2018} and \citet{Jarosch:2021} quantitatively examines production and learning of workers and coworkers in teams in labor markets with and without frictions.

 An alternative approach to multiworker firms in assignment models is due to \citet{Eeckhout:2018}.\footnote{\citet{Kelso:1982} provide the gross substitutes conditions for equilibrium existence in a related many worker-to-one firm assignment model with finite workers and firms and a more general production technology.} They develop a model in which firms sort with a single type of worker, and choose how many workers of this type to employ. \citet{Eeckhout:2018} develop conditions under which sorting is positive or negative.
 Importantly, they assume the firm technology is additively separable between workers of different types, so the marginal worker product is independent from other types of workers within the firm.
-This paper differs from \citet{Eeckhout:2018} by focusing on firms of fixed size similar to \citet{Kremer:1993}, and by incorporating peer effects.
-Workers are instead imperfect substitutes under a submodular production technology, and their marginal product does depend on their coworkers.
+This paper differs from \citet{Eeckhout:2018} by focusing on firms of fixed size and by incorporating peer effects.
+Workers are instead imperfect substitutes under a submodular technology, and their marginal product does depend on their coworkers.\footnote{Recent quantitative work by \citet{Jarosch:2021} and \citet{Herkenhoff:2018} studies production and learning of workers in teams in labor markets with and without frictions.}